Stratadigm/tpi/README.md

 <A name="toc1_4" title="App & Browser" />
 ## App  ##

 Mobile app needs to be very simple.
-Should use location and camera for submission of the data.
+Should use location and camera for posting data.

 Preferable to avoid any and all javascript in browser version.
 Need to consider data contributors with older phones/computers so app needs to be very basic.
 Should have some basic user validationinterface for Google/Facebook oAuth2, some basic data input functionality and ability to post that data to a server.
 Ability to get data and display tpi at user's location is secondary.